 - WGS 710 – Advanced Feminist Theory.
 G. 3 cr.

 - 6 elective credits of WGS or WGS cross-listed coursework selected in consultation with the Women’s & Gender Studies DGS.

-    - No more than 6 credits in U/G courses can apply toward the certificate.
+- No more than 6 credits in U/G courses may apply toward the certificate

-    - A maximum of 3 credits in independent study may count toward the 15 credits required for the certificate.
+- A maximum of 3 credits in independent study may apply

-    - Thesis and research credits may not be counted toward the certificate.
+- Thesis and research credits may not apply

-    - No more than 20% of the required 15 credits may be taken at an institution other than UWM (i.e., no more than 3 transfer credits can apply toward the certificate).
-These courses are subject to Graduate School transfer policy and must be approved by the DGS.
+- No more than 20% of the required 15 credits may be taken at an institution other than UWM (i.e., no more than 3 transfer credits may apply).
+These courses are subject to Graduate School transfer policy and must be approved by the DGS

 Curtin Hall 518